 The device itself is quite comfortable.
 Once you start wearing it, it may feel a little weird in your mouth and throat.
 But, within a couple of days, you would easily get adjusted to it and wouldn’t even feel its presence in your mouth every time you wear it.
 It also prevents the falling back of the tongue and the collapse of the tissues from the roof of the throat, thereby preventing sleep apnea.

-Call us at (262) 886-9440 or schedule an online appointment to know more about the treatment for snoring.
+Call us at (262) 886-9440 to schedule an appointment to know more about the treatment for snoring.